ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - `full-country-name` is the full country name
 - `xx.gif` is the two letter code for the flag

-To see if a flag exists, see the `/wiki/shared/flag/` folder.
+To see if a flag exists, see the `/wiki/shared/flag/` folder in the `osu-wiki` repository.

 ## Tables